dongsxyz/rust-ai/README.md

 | Audios           | Translation    | `whisper-1`              | -      |
 | Moderation       | -              | `text-moderation-latest`[^note_2],<br> `text-moderation-stable` | -      |

+OpenAI's Fine Tunes endpoints are currently not supported.

 ## Usage

 Create a `config.yml` in your working directory, or root of this crate.
 Contents like this: